DSEI21000-S21/project-product-price-prediction/documents/ZZ.md

 **E. Did you include 1-2 simple models, for example with classification LDA, Logistic Regression or KNN?**
-Yes, for the basic model, we try a non-parametric model called KNN regressior.
+Yes, for the basic model, we try a non-parametric model called KNN regressor.
 We also try another linear parametric model called ridge regression on our dataset to predict our targeted variable.

 **F. Did you pick an appropriate set of models to solve the problem?
 Did you justify why these models and not others?**
+Yes, we try various models where we see appropriate.
-For basic models, we tried
+- For basic models,  we try a KNN regression and ridge regression.
-- KNN regression
-- ridge regressor

-For ensemble models, we tried
-- lightBGM regressor
-- random forest regression

-In addition, we also tried neural networks.
-We also tried some other models, but obtained worse outcome
+- For ensemble models, we try lightBGM regressor and random forest regression.
+LightBGM regressor is a gradient boosting algorithm where the previous model sets the target outcomes for the next model in order to minimize the error.
+Random forest regressor is a series of independent decision trees for predicting the target outcomes.
+- We also built our own neural network models with customized layers to try to predict the target outcome.
+Of course, we also try some other models that are not listed here.
+We abandon those models because they obtained worse outcomes than the ones mentioned above.

 **G. Did you try at least 4 models including one Neural Network Model using Tensor-Flow or Pytorch?**